Notice

 Seminars are a core component of ASU Prep Tempe Powered by the Levitt Lab, offering a collaborative, discussion-based learning experience.
 Students meet in person with their Learning Guide and peers several times each week to discuss, debate and analyze real-world topics.

-• How long is each seminar session, and how many students participate?
+• How long is each seminar and how many students participate?

 Each seminar lasts 90 minutes and includes a small group of students, ensuring engaging, in-depth discussions.